Dougie Hamilton

-Douglas Jonathan Hamilton Jr. (born June 17, 1993) is a Canadian professional ice hockey defenceman for the New Jersey Devils of the National Hockey League (NHL).
+Douglas Jonathan Hamilton (born June 17, 1993) is a Canadian professional ice hockey player who is a defenceman for the New Jersey Devils of the National Hockey League (NHL).
 He previously played in the NHL for the Boston Bruins, Calgary Flames, and Carolina Hurricanes.
-The Bruins selected him in the first round, ninth overall, of the 2011 NHL Entry Draft.
+The Bruins selected him in the first round, ninth overall, of the 2011 NHL entry draft.

 Early life

 Hamilton was born on June 17, 1993, in Toronto, Ontario.
 Both of his parents participated in the 1984 Olympic Games in Los Angeles: his father Doug was a rower in the men's quadruple sculls, while his mother Lynn was a point guard for the Canadian women's basketball team.
 As a result, Hamilton and his older brother Freddie were exposed to many different sports in their childhoods, from which both developed a passion for ice hockey.
 He spent three years at Crestwood Preparatory College, after which the Hamiltons moved from Toronto to St. Catharines and he transferred to Governor Simcoe Secondary School.
-Hamilton played minor ice hockey for the St. Catharines Falcons of the Ontario Minor Hockey Association, where he scored 20 goals and 53 points during the 2008-09 season.
+Hamilton played minor ice hockey for the St. Catharines Falcons of the Ontario Minor Hockey Association, where he scored 20 goals and 53 points during the 2008–09 season.

 Playing career

 Amateur

 He was selected by his hometown Niagara IceDogs of the Ontario Hockey League (OHL) in the second round, 27th overall, of the 2009 OHL Priority Selection.

 Hamilton played for the Icedogs for three-and-a-half seasons.
 During his time, he was teammates with future NHL players such as Ryan Strome, Andrew Shaw and Brett Ritchie.
-Hamilton was also teammates with his older brother Freddie, who was a fifth-round selection of the San Jose Sharks in the 2010 NHL Entry Draft.
+Hamilton was also teammates with his older brother Freddie, who was a fifth-round selection of the San Jose Sharks in the 2010 NHL entry draft.

-Hamilton was ranked fourth by the NHL Central Scouting Bureau for North American skaters for the 2011 NHL Entry Draft.
+Hamilton was ranked fourth by the NHL Central Scouting Bureau for North American skaters for the 2011 NHL entry draft.
 Hamilton was drafted ninth overall by the Boston Bruins.

 On December 8, 2011, Hamilton signed a three-year, entry-level contract with the Bruins.